Friday, March 12, 2010

 The Isle of Man issues its own driving licenses and the minimum age for driving a car is 16.
 Anybody who moves to the island to live is required to obtain an Isle of Man driving license within 3 months of arrival.

 The Isle of Man has a Reciprocal Driving Bans Agreement with the United Kingdom.
-From the 23rd May 2005, if you receive a driving disqualification in the Isle of Man, this will also apply in the UK and Northern Ireland.
+From the 23rd May 2005, if you receive a driving disqualification in the Isle of Man, this will also apply in the UK.
 Any ban will only be lifted once the Isle of Man disqualification has ended.
 If you lose your licence for a motorcycle offence, this will also apply to any other vehicle licence you hold.
 Licensing Authorities of other Countries outside the UK and Northern Ireland will be notified of any disqualification issued in the Isle of Man.

 As in the UK learner drivers are required to display a red L plate until qualified.
 A newly qualified driver is required to display a red R plate for the first year, during which they are restricted to travelling at no more than 50mph.